stashapp/StashDB-Docs/docs/faq_getting-started/stashdb/contributing-to-stashdb.md

 ### Requirements for StashDB editors:

 - You must add your **StashDB username** to your Discourse profile.
+    - If you want to change your StashDB username, you can ask for a new one within the edit request form.
+If that's the case, add your new StashDB username to Discourse **before submitting your edit request**.
 - If you've joined any other public stash-boxes, please add those usernames as well.
 - If you've joined the Stash Discord server, please add your **server nickname** (also called **display name**).
     - Editors are **not required** to join Discord.
     - Editors are **not required** to "Log in with Discord" or "Connect" Discord to their account.
 - We recommend that your name on StashDB, Discourse, and Discord all match in order to limit confusion.
-- If you want to change your StashDB username, you can ask for a new one within the edit request form.

 ---

 # Guidelines Summary

 All editors of StashDB are expected to follow our guidelines to ensure a high level of quality in their submissions.
 You are **not** expected to memorize all of them right away.
 However, you **must** be familiar with the following list of guidelines **before submitting your request for edit access**.
-Read each section closely --- even if you think the topic is irrelevant to you --- before moving on to the next part of this article.
+Read each section closely and carefully --- even if you think the topic is irrelevant to you --- before moving on to the next part of this article.
 If you'd like to learn more, further information can be found by clicking the hyperlinks within each section.

 ---